lavzz/semantic-segmentation-deeplab/README.md

 Google's implementation is difficult for beginners to follow along and its written mainly in tensorflow , not keras

+bonlime's implementation is great and I copied it but I struggled to follow along so I decided to add more explanations and tweak the inference notebook slightly.
+I take no credit for the tensorflow to keras conversion however and if you like to see the original page , is here - https://github.com/bonlime/keras-deeplab-v3-plus

+I am a great fan of semantic segmentation as a superset of all deep-learning networks and increasing usage within self-driving cards which is an interest area for me.
+A good explanation of semantic segmentation is here https://www.jeremyjordan.me/semantic-segmentation/

 Overtime, I will be adding more complexity to this repo and include scripts for training on custom datasets, transfer learning, fine-tuning etc.

-A really good explanation of dilated convolutions and deeplab's structure is explained here https://towardsdatascience.com/review-deeplabv3-atrous-convolution-semantic-segmentation-6d818bfd1d74
+A really good explanation deeplab's structure and a technique called dilated convolutions which is used is explained here https://towardsdatascience.com/review-deeplabv3-atrous-convolution-semantic-segmentation-6d818bfd1d74

 USAGE